pip-services/pip-services-docs/content/en/net/postgres/persistence/identifiable_postgres_persistence.md

 #### SetAsync
 Sets a data item.
-If the data item exists it updates it.
+If the data item exists, it updates it.
 Otherwise, it creates a new data item.

 > `public virtual` Task\<T\> SetAsync(string correlationId, T item)